-As I shared my accomplishment, the statement was made by a few of the firefighter that they did not have sons, but daughters.
-So I sat done, thought for a bit and came up with a new plan.
-For the girls that were newborn to three years old and ten an older, I would build a small chair.
-The older girls could display their favorite doll or stuffed animal, the younger ones with have a chair they could sit in.
+As I shared my accomplishment, the statement was made by a few of the firefighter that they did not have sons, but had daughters.
+So I sat down, thought for a bit, and came up with a new plan.
+For the girls who were newborn to three years old, and the girls ten and older, I would build a small chair.
+The older girls could display their favorite doll or stuffed animal and the younger ones with have a chair to sit in.
 As for the girls that were four to ten years old, I would build them a cradle for their dolls.
 10 chairs and 12 cradles later, I was ready to give all the gifts away.
 So I thought a Christmas party would be perfect and invited everyone to come.
 The kids went crazy and it was a great day.
 Then one of the firefighters asked if I thought I could build a fire truck and Six Finger Firemen Woodworking was created.